liulu0713/5004homework/homework-01-aloha-world-1/Report.md

 It sent to the ConsoleView,prints the greeting to the ocnsole.
 The program ends.

+The program starts in AlohaWorld.main.
+First, it uses ConsoleView to ask the user for their name and locality.
+Then AlohaWorld creates a Greeter object using those inputs.
+The Greeter builds the greeting message (for example, using the name and locality), and the result is sent back to ConsoleView to print out.
+After printing the greeting, the program finishes and exits.

 ## Assignment Questions

 1. List three additional java syntax items you didn't know when reading the code.  (make sure to use * for the list items, see example below, the backtick marks are used to write code inline with markdown)